 Function in the Landscape

-This versatile vine provides function and glamour.
-Thanks to its crawling habit, it is trained to twine and cling to arbors, trellises, and fences to serve as a screen or green wall.
-This characteristic makes it a good plant to incorporate into vertical landscaping.
+This versatile vine provides function and glamour, making it ideal for growing plants in various settings.
+Thanks to its crawling habit, it is trained to twine and cling to arbors, trellises, and fences to serve as a screen or green wall, making it a good plant to incorporate into vertical landscaping.

 Also, this serves as a beautiful foundation plant that will soften concrete structures in the landscape.
-This vine may also serve as a compact ground cover, making a carpet-like appearance with beautiful yellow flowers.
+This vine may also serve as a mounding ground cover, making a carpet-like appearance with beautiful bright yellow flowers.

 The grandeur of the Carolina jasmine does not only entice landscape users but also wildlife, such as hummingbirds and insects.